 5.3 The Core Strategy Development Plan Document is the key document within the Local Development Framework against which all other Development Plan Documents must be in conformity.
 The policy-objective- target-indicator framework is established within this Development Plan Document as a means of monitoring outcomes from implementing the Core Strategy.
 This monitoring framework incorporates the national core indicators to be measured and reported upon through the Annual Monitoring Report process.
 Furthermore this will provide a consistent data source and over time will build a more detailed and reliable picture of policy effectiveness.

-5.4 In light of the Town and Country Planning (Local Development)(England)(Amendment) Regulations 2008 a new LDS was submitted to Government Office West Midlands (GOWM) in September 2008 setting out the new timetable for Development Plan Documents (DPDs) and Supplementary Planning Documents (SPDs).
-The new LDS was adopted on the 6th January 2009.
+5.4 In light of the Town and Country Planning (Local Development)(England)(Amendment) Regulations 2008 a new LDS was adopted setting out the new timetable for Development Plan Documents (DPDs) and Supplementary Planning Documents (SPDs).